rajabatra/cmc-csci143/topic_09_MVCC/README.md

 1. You are responsible for everything in chapters 1,2,5.1-5.3,6.1,6.2,6.5,6.6 in the book <http://www.interdb.jp/pg>.

+    > **NOTE:**
+    > In the past, I've also required Sections 5.4-5.7.
+    > I strongly recommend that you read these sections,
+    > but I will not test you on them because the knowledge is *illegible* (i.e. hard to test).

 1. The `questions.pdf` file contains quiz practice problems related to the reading.

     <!--